jttte/PR2_xylophone/README.md

 ```

 ### Approach xylophone
-Move PR2 to further behind in gazebo, then run the instructions below.
+Manually move PR2 to a place further behind, then run the instructions below.
 PR2 will move back to the hitting position.
 ```bash
 $ rosrun scene_segmenter scene_segmenter_node
 ```